marcelharing/osm-bike-analysis/README.md

 # OpenStreetMap Bike Analysis
+**This programme allows you to easily perform quality checks on bicycle networks and automatically merge two different datasets.
+It is focused on Austria, but with OpenStreetMap data it can be used worldwide.**

+**To use the notebooks, simply launch them with Google Colab or Binder.
+This will allow you to use the notebooks in your browser.**

 <img src="https://i.imgur.com/ML4PBFf.jpeg" alt="drawing" width="430"/><img src="https://i.imgur.com/HB73o3U.gif" alt="drawing" width="385"/>

-To start using the notebooks, just launch them with Google Colab or Binder.
-With this approach you can use the notebooks in your browser.
-Google Colab is more performant than Binder, but you need your Google account when executing the notebook.
+Google Colab is more powerful than Binder, but you need your Google account to run the notebook.
+For more information and a dcumentation, please refer to the [Wiki](https://github.com/marcelharing/osm-bike-analysis/wiki).

 | Notebook | Description | Google Colab | Binder |
 | -------- | ----------- | ------------ | ------ |